 But Dodge analysis also found real acceleration in technology adoption among industry companies, even before the onset of the COVID-19 pandemic.
 More specialty contractors are using BIM, moving away from their traditional methods of doing quantity takeoffs and 2D shop drawings.
 “They’re exporting data from models to the field … everybody is doing it,” said Jones.
 “It’s very much becoming standard practice.”

-Specialty contractors discussed impact of their increased digitization.
+Specialty contractors discussed impacts of their increased digitization.
 McKinstry, which offers comprehensive design-build-operate-maintain services, can take advantage of digitizing orders directly from the specifications in design files, said C.J.
-Best, McKinstry director of manufacturing.
+Best, its director of manufacturing.
 “We were able to automate the ability to put in material requests,” he told attendees.

 McKinstry's in-house-developed ordering system, OMega, is modeled on an online shopping cart interface that has greatly sped up MEP work as staff in the shops are able to order directly the model’s specifications, according to Best.